gt10i/CutCopyPasteDELETE/README.md

 This extension contributes the following settings:

-*Please restart Visual Studio Code for them to take effect*
+*Please restart Visual Studio Code for changes to take effect*

 - `cutCopyPasteDelete.deleteWordUnderTheCaret.enabled`

-    If enabled, you can right click on a word and click "Delete" to delete it
+    If enabled, you can right click on a word and click "Delete" to delete it, no need to select it first

 - `cutCopyPasteDelete.deleteWordUnderTheCaret.deleteLineWhenCaretAtEndOfLineCharacter.enabled`